 Nevertheless, it will be the phone’s cameras that many Pixel fans will likely be most excited about.
 Google finally gives us higher-megapixel sensors worthy of its outstanding photo software, along with its Tensor chipset tuned to Google’s image algorithms.
 And the hype is deserved: the Pixel 6 takes great photos, at all levels of light, capturing nuance in color and shadow, as well as taking clearer photos at night than any other phone that has come before it.

-It’s not a letdown, as many flagship phones do the same, but getting a 4x telephoto zoom is the biggest reason to upgrade to the Pixel 6 Pro.
+It’s not a let-down, as many flagship phones do the same, but getting a 4x telephoto zoom is the biggest reason to upgrade to the Pixel 6 Pro.
 Still, the Pixel 6 easily ranks among the best Pixel phones, and even among the best smartphones.
+That said, with the Google Pixel 7 fast approaching its days near the top might be numbered.

 - Want Google's best Pixel 6 phone?
 Read our Google Pixel 6 Pro review